lesander/magister-calendar/README.md

 - A Google account
 - Basic programming knowledge and common sense

+Although this project wasn't built for it, Magister Calendar can also run on Android (using [JXcore](http://jxcore.com)) and Windows.

 ## Installing
 Make sure that all requirements are present on your system.